McCartney II: Retrospective reviews and legacy

 Retrospective reviews have rated the album more highly.
 Some writers credit it as a forerunner to the sound of 1980s pop.

 In 2003, Mojo placed the album at number 26 on their list of the "Top 50 Eccentric Albums".
-In 2011, NME included the album on their list of "101 Albums to Hear Before You Die," whose list entries were selected by different musicians; McCartney II was picked by Austin Williams of Swim Deep.
+In 2014, NME included the album on their list of "101 Albums to Hear Before You Die", whose list entries were chosen by different musicians; McCartney II was picked by Austin Williams of Swim Deep.

 In 2018, Pitchfork ranked it at number 186 in their list of "The 200 Best Albums of the 1980s".
 They called it a "strange, guileless wisp of a synth-pop record" and wrote that although "[o]riginally derided as a novelty, McCartney II is now remarkable in its prescience of the lo-fi and bedroom pop movements."

 Reissues

 The initial issue of McCartney on compact disc featured "Check My Machine" and "Secret Friend" as bonus tracks.
 The two songs were originally released as the B-sides of "Waterfalls" and "Temporary Secretary", respectively.
 In 1993, McCartney II was remastered and reissued on CD as part of "The Paul McCartney Collection" series with Wings' 1979 hit "Goodnight Tonight" added as a third bonus track.

 When the new remastered version was released on 13 June 2011 as part of the Paul McCartney Archive Collection, the album re-entered the UK charts at number 108.

 The album was reissued on 5 August 2022 in a boxset entitled McCartney I II III, consisting of 3 LPs or 3 CDs, along with the first and third albums of the trilogy.